Adips97/webdriverio_web_adi_purnomo_sidik/README.md

 ## Overview
-This project automates key eBay search and filter functionalities using `webdriver.io` with a `BDD` framework and the `Page Object Model`.
-The project consists of two scenarios:
+This project automation using `webdriver.io` with a `BDD` framework and the `Page Object Model`.
+The project consists of 3 scenarios:
 1. Success login
 2. Invalid login
 3. Add product to cart